Book a call with admissions

 Those who claim “TMS ruined my life” complain of memory loss, cognitive impairment, and dizziness.
 You’ll read several stories of people who claim prolonged exposure to the electromagnetic coil ruined their lives, cost them their jobs, or dissolved their marriages.

 Stories like that make great headlines, but they misconstrue a much larger collective of TMS research and experience.
-They also don’t take into consideration any other case-specific underlying conditions or other health factors that could have caused those issues.
+They also don’t consider any other case-specific underlying conditions, health factors, or non-biological factors that could have caused those issues.

-Some TMS patients experience a phenomenon called the “TMS dip”. also known as a “dip in response”.
+Some TMS patients experience a phenomenon called the “TMS dip” also known as a “dip in response”.
 This is when, during the course of treatment, particularly in the initial sessions, there can be a temporary worsening of symptoms before experiencing improvement.
 This dip is thought to arise due to the brain’s adjustment to the stimulation and is often followed by a more noticeable positive response as treatment progresses.
 The TMS dip may explain some of the reports of patients having a poor experience with TMS.
+It is worth mentioning that the TMS dip phenomenon is a theory and not a fact.
+Some experts have described it as “unmasking” rather than worsening of symptoms which is synonymous with exacerbating underlying mood symptoms (anxiety and depression).

 While there is no drug or piece of technology on the market that comes with no risks, even the FDA ranks TMS as a low-risk option.
 It’s also important to remember that it is just that – an option.
-Another tool in the toolbelt of treating people who struggle with difficult-to-treat depression symptoms.
+Another tool in the toolbelt of depression treatments used to help people who struggle with treatment resistant depression or difficult-to-treat depression symptoms.

 Can TMS Therapy change your personality?

-Will TMS change your personality?
+Will TMS Change My Personality?
 TMS treatment will not change your principles or core values.
 You will be the fundamentally same person as you were before treatment.
 However, you will likely find that TMS therapy sessions help improve many mood and anxiety disorder symptoms including fatigue, low mood, and difficulty concentrating.

-When a TMS therapy patient cites changes in personality, these changes are likely connected to other issues that patients experience as a result of depression, severe depression, bipolar disorder, or major depressive disorder.
+When a TMS therapy patient cites personality changes, these changes are likely connected to other issues that patients experience as a result of depression, anxiety, bipolar disorder, or OCD.

 • Depression Symptoms Reduced: If you’re not feeling blue, you’re more likely to interact with others, go to social activities, and approach life with a more positive attitude.